Why do we need armed forces? What do they do?

 Q. What is the relationship between the Army Reserve and the Regular Army?

-A. Since the Strategic Defence Review of 1998, the Army Reservehas become a more relevant and useable part of the Army than ever before.
+A. Since the Strategic Defence Review of 2010, the Army Reserve has become a more relevant and usable part of the Army than ever before.
 The two are becoming increasingly integrated, which is generating a healthy mutual respect.

 Q. Are there prospects of promotion?